Siilsy/Piano/README.md

 ---

+## ▶️ How to run it ?

+You just have to download everything in the 'Piano' folder, then open it in your computer and open "piano.html", it will open it in a browser like chrome, firefox or others.

+---

 ## 🎧 Reverb & Impulse Response

 Reverb only works when a `.wav` impulse response is provided.
 Without it, the reverb will not function — the casual sound of the piano will be heard if it's enabled with an empty buffer.